-Α. Compulsory School Age - The compulsory school age is that period in a child's life from the time a child enters school, which shall be no later than the age of eight (8) years until age seventeen (17).

-- Excused Absences Absences for the following reasons are excused: (1) personal illness, (2) guarantine, (3) death in immediate family, (4) appearance in court, (5) emergency permit due to physical or mental handicaps, (6) impassable roads, (7) preapproved family trips, (8) exceptionally urgent reasons approved by the principal or his/her designee. - C. Unexcused Absences - Absences for the following reasons are unexcused: (1) absence because of parental neglect, CZZ' such as skiing, hunting, fishing, visiting out of town, overslept, missing school bus, working at home, unapproved vacations/family trip, etc. (2) absence because of illegal employment such as students over sixteen years of age working in industries without a General Employment Certificate (3) absence because of truancy.

-D. Unlawful Absences - Any unexcused absences for students of compulsory school age under seventeen (17) years of age.

-received from the respective principal.
+- A. Compulsory School Age The compulsory school age is that period in a child's life from the time a child enters school, which shall be no later than the age of eight (8) years until age seventeen (17). - B. Excused Absences Absences for the following reasons are excused: (1) personal illness, (2) quarantine, (3) death in immediate family, (4) appearance in court, (5) emergency permit due to physical or mental handicaps, (6) impassable roads, (7) preapproved family trips, (8) exceptionally urgent reasons approved by the principal or his/her designee. - C. Unexcused Absences Absences for the following reasons are unexcused: (1) absence because of parental neglect, such as skiing, hunting, fishing, visiting out of town, over sleeping, missing school bus, working at home, unapproved vacations/family trip, etc. (2) absence because of illegal employment such as students over sixteen years of age working in industries without a General Employment Certificate (3) absence because of truancy. - D. Unlawful Absences Any unexcused absences for students of compulsory school age under seventeen (17) years of age. - Family Trips/Vacations family trips/vacations will be considered as excused absences if prior approval is received from the respective principal.
 Duration and frequency must not interfere with the student's educational progress.
 Any family trips for which prior approval is not obtained will be considered as unexcused and/or unlawful and if in excess of three days, a first notice may be served on the parent or guardian.
+Student Family

-Student Family Trip/Vacation Excused Request Forms are available in the principal's office.
+Trip/Vacation Excused Request Forms are available in the principal's office.